To learn more about probiotics health benefits,

 In your body, the majority of bacteria are located in your gut.
 They are a part of a healthy human ecosystem and help the body function properly.

-Probiotics compliment your body's natural collection of both good and bad bacteria to keep your gut healthy and balanced.
+Probiotics can help complement your body's natural collection of both good and bad bacteria to help keep your gut healthy and balanced